-Spend a day using innovative photographic techniques, paint with lights and long exposures and have the chance to use an innovative pixel stick to make funky rainbow light waves.
+Spend a day learning long exposure photographic techniques, painting with light and have the chance to use the innovative pixel stick

 Who is this course for?

 This course is suitable for adults aged 18+ years.
-It is open to all students with an interest in photography, and is for new students or ones who have attended previously but wish to enhance their skills and have the opportunity to work with lights, long exposures and pixel stick.
-It’s ideally suited for people with DSLR, Bridge, Compact System Cameras, Mirrorless Interchangeable Lens Cameras or a compact camera for enthusiasts that has manual settings.
+It is open to all students with an interest in photography, new students or ones who have attended Kate’s courses previously but wish to have some fun and enhance their long exposure skills.
+It’s ideally suited for people with DSLR, Bridge, Mirrorless Cameras or Compact Camera that have manual settings.

 If you have a basic compact point and shoot camera but are thinking of upgrading to one of the above then we do have a limited number of DSLRs that can be borrowed during the class.
 However the class is not really appropriate if you just want to point and shoot using automatic settings.